YashodhanChafekar/Library-Management-System/README.md

 ![Confirm Return](https://user-images.githubusercontent.com/108964197/181046590-17f00f1a-075d-4add-b873-2ccccf24c5ad.png)

 ___
-## On returning book Trasactions page will be updated.
+## On returning book Transactions page will be updated.
-## Trasaction page already has transaction when it was issued.
-On returning the book this trasaction will update returned date from none to present value.
+## Transaction page already has transaction when it was issued.
+On returning the book this transaction will update returned date from none to present value.
 ![Transactions](https://user-images.githubusercontent.com/108964197/181046690-b5e692e6-5d4b-4d83-8823-5a377dc6575a.png)